gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The default value for ruleset extension has changed from ["basic"] to [].
 We moved the default to the `Pmd` task, so everything should just work as it did before.

-## Switch to Sonar Runner

-While every effort has been made to keep backwards compatibility with earlier versions of the Sonar plugin, the underlying switch to the
-[Sonar Runner](http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner) may cause some differences in behavior.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.